-NEW DELHI: Foreign countries are making a beeline for Prime Minister Narendra Modi’s Lok Sabha constituency Varanasi to participate in the Clean Ganga Mission.
+NEW DELHI: Foreign countries are making a beeline for Prime Minister Narendra Modi’s Lok Sabha constituency Varanasi to participate in the Clean Ganga Mission in the holy city.
 Among the contenders to clean the river are Japan, Germany, Australia and Israel.

 India’s key defence partner Israel has also offered to provide water treatment and management technology to India, and sent a delegation in August.
-Israel is a pioneer in water treatment technology.
+Israel is one of the pioneers in water treatment technology.

 Australia has promised its full support to the Ganga rejuvenation plan.
 Australia’s Minister for Foreign Affairs Julie Bishop had met Union Minister of Water Resources, River Development and Ganga Rejuvenation, Uma Bharti, in April.
 The country will extend technological support for the Clean Ganga Mission and has developed a scorecard to measure and control effluent discharge into rivers, which can be used by India.

 “A lot of companies are sending proposals for technology and cooperation, but we are treading cautiously to ensure that the best and economical technology is available to India,” said an official of the Ministry of Water Resources.